watersalesman/aura-botnet/README.md

 These can easily be managed through the Django admin site or shell.
 The client periodically communicates with the specified server using POST requests to receive a command (default is every 5 minutes).
-Commands are received as a JSON object specifying the shell to run the command in, and the command to execute.
+Commands are received as a JSON object specifying the shell to run the command in, file dependencies, and the command to execute.

 Commands can be set to run for specific bot groups defined by operating system and user privilege.
 This is specified in